 —Serigne Ndiaye, Resident Director

-Alain Badiane, Housing Coordinator, coordinates and maintains the study abroad homestay program.
-He meets on a regular basis with students and with host families to discuss housing-related issues.
-Born and raised in Senegal, Alain has worked for many organizations, including the Baobab Center.
-Alain holds an Associate’s Degree in French.
+Alain Badiane coordinates and manages homestays for the Development Studies program.
+He meets with students and host families on a regular basis to discuss housing-related issues.
+Born and raised in Senegal, Alain has worked for many organizations including the Baobab Center.
+He holds an associate’s degree in French language.

 Where You'll Study